neurodata/neurodata.io/content/about/agreements.md

 We agree to speak with one another honestly (see below for a description of "impeccable agreements"), while at the same time maintaining [psychological safety](http://www.businessinsider.com/google-spent-years-studying-effective-teams-this-is-what-they-found-2018-1) (to [avoid crises](https://qz.com/1039957/the-ultimate-case-against-using-shame-as-a-management-tactic/?mc_cid=c51790d677&mc_eid=a41acedced)) for all team members at all times.
 This means feeling comfortable both providing and receiving honest critical feedback.
 While "feeling comfortable" is not something that we can commit to, we agree to strive to communicate with one another in a fully open fashion.

-#### Honest Frequent Feedback for Up & Down Management
+#### Honest Frequent Feedback

 Each of us can improve in myriad ways.
 Each member of the team has a supervisor, including the faculty.
 We agree to provide our supervisors and our supervisees with open, reliable, insight into our experience of our work and work environment.
-To give a concrete example, we agree that if we feel unduely stressed (e.g., have a difficult time sleeping one night), we agree to tell the supervisor the next day.
+To give a concrete example, we agree that if we feel unduely stressed (e.g., have a difficult time sleeping one night), we agree to tell the supervisor the *next day*.
 The general flow of the conversation would go like this:

   1. State the facts, e.g., "i failed to sleep"
   2. *speculate* about the causes, e.g.,  "which I believe is largely because I don't believe I'll be ready with the deliverable by the agreed upon date"